- What is a "Custom Reference Genome"?

 - Did you use NormalizeFasta with the options to wrap sequence lines at 80 bases and to trim the title line at the first whitespace?

 Some tools and functions require that the 'database' attribute is assigned or that a Custom Reference Genome is set up as a Custom Build prior to use.
-Examples are the tool Extract Genomic DNA, certain Picard tools, and the function Visualization.
+Examples are the tools Featurecounts, Extract Genomic DNA, certain Picard tools, and the functions under Visualization.

 Once created, a Custom Build is added to the list Database/Build: on the dataset 'Edit Attributes' and 'Upload File' tool forms and is available for 'Visualizations'.
 These can be assigned or used just like any other reference genome.

-- Start with an existing fasta Custom Reference Genome in your history
+- Start with an existing fasta Custom Reference Genome in your history.
+It is very important to make sure the format is correct.

 - Go to the top "User" menu and select "Custom Builds"